tizoc/fiasco/README.rst

 Fiasco is a thin layer on top of Rack inspired by `Flask`_, `Jinja2`_ and `Cuba`_.

-It provides routing mechanisms similar to what `Flask`_ provides, and context-less template rendering with support for template inheritance similar to `Jinja2`_.
+It provides routing mechanisms similar to what `Flask`_ provides, and template rendering with support for template inheritance and explicit contexts similar to `Jinja2`_.

 The implementation is intended to be lean and clean like in `Cuba`_.